AndyNor/freakocralw/README.md

 "pip install spotipy" ("pip install --user spotipy" might be needed)

-Secrets are stored a file configured to be "freakocrawl.secrets.py" with spotify clientID and API-key.
+Secrets are stored a file configured to "freakocrawl.secrets.py", and must contain spotify clientID and API-key.

 Rename "freakocrawl.secrets.example.py" and insert your own API-key from Spotify.